 If you don’t ask your driver to wait for you at the entrance, you can walk to the other side of the street after your visit and catch any passing bus heading towards Samaipata.
-There are also buses heading the other way to Santa Cruz.
+There are also buses heading the other way from Samaipata to Santa Cruz if you’d prefer that over a taxi.
 We took a bus back because we wanted more time at the falls, and we didn’t have to wait long for one to pass.

 Hiking to the Waterfalls

 From the second waterfall, the trail crosses the river below the falls.
-The trail branches after a while, one path leading along the river and one heading up the hill.
-Both ways offered some pretty scenery.
+It branches after a while, one path leading along the river and one heading up the hill.
+Both ways offered some pretty scenery and looped to the same spot.
 It becomes a bit steeper and rockier as you head away from the second waterfall.

 At the third waterfall, there is a larger ‘beach’ than at the others.
 While we were hanging out in the sun, a couple visitors scaled the slippery wall near the falls in an attempt to make it to the top.
 Other than that, we had the whole place to ourselves.

 After a day of relaxing and swimming at the Las Cuevas waterfalls, we made our way back to the entrance of the park.